Data Curation from Privacy-Aware Agents: Introduction

 The game between the agents and the curator takes place ahead of time, before any of the information becomes known to the agents.
 Each agent submits an information disclosure protocol which, in our binary setting, is parameterized by two numbers - the probabilities of disclosing the actual bit for each of the two possible outcomes.

 The curator also submits her protocol, which discloses which information she will share back with each of the agents depending on actual vector of protocols (the vector of pairs of probabilities).
 The timeline of the game is as follows.
 The curator proposes a protocol for sharing information and then the N agents submit their own protocols simultaneously.
 Only then the private information is revealed to the agents and from then on information passes back and forth between the agents and the curator according to the protocols that they have all designed in advance.
-Note that agents play no active role in the last stage as they cannot effect the protocols during run-time.
+Note that agents play no active role in the last stage as they cannot affect the protocols during run-time.

 Our objective is to identify necessary and sufficient conditions on the parameters of the problem that will allow the curator to propose a protocol which, in turn, will `guarantee' that the agents, in-spite of having privacy concerns, will reveal their information accurately (in the jargon of our first paragraph - will download the accurate add-on) and consequently the function will be computed accurately by all.
-In other words, where complete information revelation is a unique equilibrium. \footnote{Requiring a unique equilibrium makes our problem technically more challenging and conceptually more compelling than merely requiring equilibrium existence, as we demonstrate in the paper.}
+In other words, where complete information revelation is a unique equilibrium. \footnote{Requiring a unique equilibrium makes our problem technically more challenging and conceptually more compelling than merely requiring existence of a truthful equilibrium, as we demonstrate in the paper.}

 The curator's protocol induces a game among the agents.
-We will deem the protocol as successful if, in its unique equilibrium, agents reveal their information accurately and the correct value of the function becomes known to all.
+We will deem the protocol as successful if there exists an equilibrium where agents reveal their information accurately and the correct value of the function becomes known to all.
+Our goal is to identify conditions for the existence of a successful protocol with a unique equilibrium.

 Indeed we identify such conditions.
-First, we define the notion of a (privacy-)fanatic agent as an agent whose gain from knowing the value of the function is overshadowed by the dis-utility from disclosing her private information (Definition \ref{Fanatic Definition}).
-We show that a necessary and sufficient condition for the existence of a successful protocol is that no agent is fanatic (Corollary \ref{Corollary 4}).
+First, we define the notion of a (privacy-) fanatic agent as an agent whose gain from knowing the value of the function is overshadowed by the dis-utility from disclosing her private information (Definition \ref{Fanatic Definition}).
+We show that a necessary and sufficient condition for the existence of a protocol with a truthful equilibrium (not necessarily unique) is that no agent is fanatic (Corollary \ref{Corollary 4}).

 Second, to guarantee the uniqueness of the aforementioned equilibrium we argue that the curator must herself have private information which is part of the input and, furthermore, this information must not be negligible.
 We refer to curators whose information is negligible as `helpless' (Definition \ref{Helpless Definition}) and prove that a necessary and sufficient condition for the existence of a successful protocol which equilibrium is unique, is for the agents not to be fanatic and for the curator not to be helpless (Corollary \ref{Corollary 4}, Lemma \ref{Lemma 2}).